The Hard Problem Dissolved

 Mind = high-coherence phase patterns in neural substrate.
 Body = the substrate.
 No gap to bridge because they're different descriptions of the same system.

-The Consciousness Formula
+The Consciousness Schema

 Where γ is the coherence parameter, D is dimensional embedding (how rich the representation space is), and S is the degree of self-modeling.
 All three must be in the right range for consciousness to arise.